hamzahsn/fullstack-react-node/README.md

 [![Travis (.org)](https://img.shields.io/travis/hamzahsn/fullstack-react-node?style=for-the-badge)](https://travis-ci.org/hamzahsn/fullstack-react-node)
 [![Snyk Vulnerabilities for GitHub Repo](https://img.shields.io/snyk/vulnerabilities/github/hamzahsn/fullstack-react-node?style=for-the-badge)](https://snyk.io/test/github/{hamzahsn}/{fullstack-react-node})

-## Description
+## Introduction

-This is a starter project that use Typescript for React for client and Nodejs for server bundled with webpack and using Mongodb as a database
+[WIP] This is a starter project that use Typescript for React for client and Nodejs for server bundled with webpack and using Mongodb as a database, which simplify developer's life whom wants to developer a client/server project with these technologies and which also I'm trying to implement the best practices for both clients and server

 ## Quick start